 Here to help

+Check our FAQ’s below.
 Can’t find what you’re looking for?
-Get in touch and we’ll be happy to help.
+Contact us and we’ll be happy to help.

 What is Brite?

-Brite is a Swedish payment provider offering instant bank payments across Europe.
-Enabling direct transfers between consumers and businesses with just a bank account and the ability to authenticate yourself with a local authentication method.
-No app, registration, or manual input needed.
+Brite is a Swedish payment provider offering instant bank payments across Europe, enabling direct transfers between consumers and businesses with just a bank account and the ability to authenticate yourself with a local authentication method.
+No app, registration, or manual input is needed.

 In short — we’re a fast, reliable, and secure way to make instant bank transfers from and to a bank account.
-With the same security standards, including data handling and encryption, as a bank.
+We work hard to keep your transactions and data secure through encryption and other standard industry measures.

 How do I use Brite?